abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Not all binary relationships are orders --- only ones that fit certain criteria, which we are going to examine as we review the different types of orders.

-Linear order
+## Linear order
-===

 Let's start with an example --- the most straightforward type of order that you think of is *linear order* i.e. one in which every object has its place depending on every other object.
 In this case the ordering criteria is completely deterministic and leaves no room for ambiguity in terms of which element comes before which.
 For example, order of colors, sorted by the length of their light-waves (or by how they appear in the rainbow).

 ![Linear order](../04_order/linear_order.svg)

-Using set theory, we can represent this order, as well as any other order, as a sets of pairs of the order's underlying set with itself.
+Using set theory, we can represent this order, as well as any other order, as a sets of pairs of the order's underlying set with itself (a subset of the product set).

 ![Binary relation as a product](../04_order/binary_relation_product.svg)